serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/stock-6-v2.jpg" width="95%" height="95%"></p>

 Herein, image path argument could be exact image path, numpy array or base64 encoded image.
+Also, you are expected to store your facial image data base in the folder that you passed to the db_path argument with .jpg or .png extension.

 **Large Scale Face Recognition** - [`Demo with Elasticsearch`](https://youtu.be/i4GvuOmzKzo), [`Demo with Spotify Annoy`](https://youtu.be/Jpxm914o2xk)